-It just takes the right plan of attack, a little gumption, and most importantly, a radically different approach to debt than you learned in school or from your parents.
+It just takes the right plan of attack, a little gumption, and most importantly — a radically different approach to debt than you ever learned in school or from your parents.

-If you’re like most people, you’ve been conditioned by well-intentioned parents, teachers, mainstream media, and maybe a “financial expert,” to see debt as your mortal enemy.
+If you’re like most people, you’ve been conditioned — by well-intentioned parents, teachers, mainstream media, and many a “financial expert” — to view debt as your mortal enemy.

 Bad debt is simply money you’ve borrowed to buy something that doesn’t put money right back into your pocket.

 When you use money that isn’t yours (e.g. a credit card) to buy something you couldn’t otherwise afford like: